Glossary of Gunspeak

 Grip–How your hand(s) interface with the pistol.
 Alternately, when naming the parts of a pistol, the grip or grips are the part of the pistol frame that your hand holds, usually containing the magazine well.

-Gun Hand–The hand attached to the finger that pulls the trigger.
+Gun Hand–The hand attached to the finger that pulls the trigger, having the palm most in contact with the grip.
+If two hands hold a pistol, the gun hand is the one underneath the other.
 Usually, but not always, your “strong,” or dominant, hand.

 Hold–How your arms and hands work together to control recoil.
 Most recoil is perceived after the bullet leaves the barrel, so recoil control has nothing to do with marksmanship.
 It is, however, important to speed up follow-on shots.
 Since almost all bad guys require multiple pistol hits before stopping their aggression, rapid follow-on shots can be very important.